keith-kurak/pico-8-codemash-2023/exercises/03-adding-gravity.md

 ```
 At this point, the player should be able to move left/ right, but will fall through the floor.

+**got a syntax error?** Check your refactoring in step 2, make sure you applied your refactor all throughout the code.

 ### 4. Add a map tile collision function
 Create a second code tab (tab 1), and add this:
 ```lua